qiboteam/qibocal/doc/source/protocols/flux/crosstalk.rst

     \Phi_i = \sum_{j} C_{ij} V_j +  \Phi_i^{\text{offset}} \quad ,

-which means that transmon frequency can change when current is applied on other qubits.
+which means that the transmon frequency can change when current is applied on other qubits.

 .. _qubit_crosstalk: